Tutoring

 A tutor, formally also called an academic tutor, is a person who provides assistance or tutelage to one or more people on certain subject areas or skills.
 The tutor spends a few hours on a daily, weekly, or monthly basis to transfer their expertise on the topic or skill to the student (also called a tutee).
 Tutoring can take place in different settings.
+A private tutor is often a person who provides additional educational support outside a person's school or other educational setting.
+In the British higher education system, a tutor is a general term for someone delivering tutorials, individually or in small groups: see tutorial system.

 History

 Formal education is first attested among the scribes of ancient Egypt but, in most fields, instruction was traditionally handled on a personal basis, with most skills and professions long handed down within families or via apprenticeship until the modern era.
 In classical antiquity, the lower classes could pay for instruction in group settings like ludi but the upper classes preferred personalized home tutoring.
 In ancient China, some aristocratic tutors like Confucius and Mencius attracted so many students that they established influential philosophies.
 In ancient Greece, some sophists established lucrative careers teaching the important skills of public speaking for the assembly or courts; in Plato's works, Socrates provides similar services for free while criticizing the sophists for their presumed lack of concern for actual truth and understanding.
 In the case of the ancient Romans, the education of the patricians and wealthy plebeians was frequently provided by Greek slaves.

 Royal tutors, the personal instructors of future rulers, have always enjoyed importance and prestige.
 In particular, the Grand Tutor (太傅, tàifù) was one of the three great lords of the royal court of the Zhou dynasty of ancient China.
 Similar positions remained in very high importance across East Asia into the modern era.

 By some accounting, methods of tutoring only began to become more structured after the 20th century through focus and specialization in the training of tutors, application of tutoring, and evaluation of tutors.
 From the 20th century onwards, with the rapid spread of mainstream education, the demand for tutoring has also increased as a way to supplement formal education.